-If crafting a cover letter is an art of story-telling, crafting a good, structured, error-free resume is a proof of professional work ethic.
+If crafting a cover letter is an art of story-telling, crafting a good, structured, error-free resume is proof of your professional work ethic.

 - Do not flatter the employer and do not bore them either.

-Have a good flow of your narrative and stay focus to address why/what you want in the cover letter.
+Have a good flow of your narrative, and stay focused to address why and what you want in the cover letter.

-- State where you plan to go in the end/your field/career wise.
+- State where you plan to go in the end/your field and career wise.

-Make a connection in the first paragraph about your goal and the opportunity you see in the position description.
+Make a connection in the first paragraph about your goal, and the opportunity you see in the position’s description.
 You will notice how your narrative quickly evolves to change in the positive direction.

-- Make the font and design of both/each of the documents the same.
+- Make the font and design of both your resume and cover letter the same.

-- The tone in your cover letter should be friendly and professional, so you can be dependent of them.
+- The tone in your cover letter should be friendly and professional.

-A conversational, friendly tone in the cover letter before the interview, helps with a higher chance of employment acceptance.
+A conversational, friendly tone in the cover letter before the interview, helps give you a higher chance of employment acceptance.

 - Never exaggerate your accomplishments and stay away from politics in your cover letter or resume.